The Award

 Riaz Phillips

-The winner of the Jane Grigson Trust award 2022 was:
+The winner of the Jane Grigson Trust Sous Chef Award 2022 was:

 Riaz Phillips: West Winds